-The Town of Frisco Recreation and Culture Department delivers unique and exceptional experiences through sustainable, recreational, and educational opportunities, connecting the past, present and future to the community.
+The Town of Frisco Recreation Department delivers unique and exceptional experiences through sustainable, recreational, and educational opportunities, connecting the past, present and future to the community.

 We are an innovative and dynamic department, taking pride in our community and helping Frisco thrive.

-- The Frisco Nordic Center offers an excellent high altitude facility for skate skiing, classic cross-country skiing and even snowshoeing.
-The Center offers 27k of ski trails, 10k of snowshoe trails, rentals, skate or classic lessons and ski tuning 7 days a week from their cozy cabin located on the Peninsula Recreation Area.
+The Frisco Nordic Center offers an excellent high altitude facility for skate skiing, classic cross-country skiing and even snowshoeing.
+The Center offers 27k of ski trails, 10k of snowshoe trails, rentals, skate or classic lessons and ski tuning seven days a week from their cozy cabin located on the Peninsula Recreation Area

-- The Frisco Recreation Department also has a diverse offering of recreational programs.
+The Frisco Recreation Department also has a diverse offering of athletic events.
 The Run the Rockies Race Series goes from June through November and now boasts the award winning Frisco Triathlon.
-Frisco also hosts everything from the longest running Nordic event in Colorado to the newly minted BrewSki which involves costumes, skiing and New Belgium beer.
+Frisco also hosts everything from the longest running Nordic event in Colorado to the more newly minted BrewSki which involves costumes, skiing and beer tastings all on cross-country skis.